lzddzh/SimpleGoGame/readme.md

 ## Credits
 This project was primarily developed using OpenAI's ChatGPT-o1, with additional debugging and prompt engineering by **Stark**, the author of this web game.

+This project uses WGo library for rendering the Go board.
+The library code is at https://github.com/waltheri/wgo.js. (which uses MIT License as well)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.